 A Revolutionary Design

-When the government announced that the Forth Road Bridge – a similar proposal for a tolled suspension bridge – would take priority over the Severn, the design team used the delay that ensued, taking advantage of an opportunity that arose as a direct consequence of what initially appeared to be a minor disaster, to develop a revolutionary design.
+When the government announced that the Forth Road Bridge – a similar proposal for a tolled suspension bridge – would take priority over the Severn, the design team was able to take advantage of the opportunity that arose out of a situation that had initially seemed to be a minor disaster, to develop a revolutionary design.

-As the spans of suspension bridges got longer, the stiffening girders under the roadway were designed as deep open trusses.
-Initially, the Severn Bridge was to have a deep steel truss, similar to the one used on the Forth Bridge.
-But disaster struck when a model of the truss broke free, as it was being tested in a wind tunnel, and was smashed to pieces.
+As the spans of suspension bridges grew longer, the stiffening girders located under the bridge deck, were being designed as deeper open trusses.
+In fact, the Severn Bridge was initially intended to have such a truss, similar to the one used on the Forth Bridge.
+But disaster struck when a model of this truss was smashed to pieces in a wind tunnel, when It broke free while undergoing tests.